Function Reference

 rangestringA1 notation of the range to test.

-colorFromCellstringA1 notation of the reference cell for font color.
+colorFromCellstringA1 notation of the reference cell for font color, e.g. "C1" — or a hex color string, e.g. "#46bdc6"

 Color + Style